webplatform/docs/tutorials/css_transitions/index.md

 ([http://letmespellitoutforyou.com/samples/transit_end.html View live sample])

-The [[css/properties/opacity|'''opacity''']] property makes the element fade in, and is the only noticable change to its appearance.
+The [[css/properties/opacity|'''opacity''']] property makes the element fade in, and is the only noticeable change to its appearance.
 A second transition executes over a longer span of time, and makes an imperceptible change to the background color.
 Here is the relevant
 CSS: